lighttransport/VisemeNet-infer/README.md

 Original VisemeNet_tensorflow requires CUDA 8.0 + TensorFlow 1.1.0 environment, which is outdated and quite difficult to setup such environment.

-VisemeNet freezes tensorflow graph so that it runs in recent TensorFlow and also without GPU(CUDA).
+VisemeNet-infer freezes tensorflow graph so that it runs in recent TensorFlow and also without GPU(CUDA).

 ## Requirements